rajesh-esaver/Duplicate-Clip/README.md

 pip 20.2.4 (python 3.7)

 #### Note:
 * For processing the large video faster, input the less resolution version of it.
+* It may show some clips as duplicates though they are not duplicate(in case if they are closely matching).